-Flight Centre provides fares from 67 airlines worldwide.
+Flight Centre provides airfares for 67 airlines worldwide.
 Domestic flights include airlines such as Airnorth, Jetstar, Qantas, Rex, Tigerair and Virgin Australia.
 International airlines include American Airlines, British Airways, Emirates Airline, Etihad Airways, Fiji Airways, Qatar Airways, Royal Brunei Airlines and Thai Airways.

-Webjet provides fare from 56 airlines worldwide.
+Webjet provides airfares for 56 airlines worldwide.
 Domestic flights include airlines such as Qantas, Jetstar, Rex, TigerAir and Virgin Australia.
 International flights can be booked with airlines such as Singapore Airlines, Japan Airlines, Etihad Airways, Air France, Cathay Pacific and more.

-The verdict?: Both provide plenty of airline options but Flight Centre offers more choices for both domestic and international airlines.
+The verdict: Both provide plenty of airline options, but Flight Centre offers more choice for both domestic and international airlines.

 Any other differences worth noting?

-Cancellation policies: Flight Centre cancellation fees depend on the service booked, so fees vary.
-Webjet's cancellation fees differ based on the circumstances and Third Party conditions.
+Cancellation policies: Flight Centre cancellation fees vary depending on the service booked.
+Webjet's cancellation fees differ based on the circumstances and third party conditions.

 Read the fine print before finalising your booking.